"Keep On Keeping On!"

 Our mission is to use Koko

-and Friends and social and emotional learning to create an awareness of, and proactively
+and Friends and the CASEL social and emotional learning framework within the context of family and community to proactively

 counter, antisocial behaviors among youth that cause

 bullying and social exclusion that leads to suicides,

 homicides, and school shootings.